Dictionary » Positive Words » Visionary – Meaning, Definition, Synonyms and Antonyms

-The word ‘Visionary’ (Noun) describes someone who has original ideas about what the future could look like or someone who is able to think creatively and plan for what’s coming.
+The word ‘Visionary’ (noun and adjective) describes a person or idea with a talent for seeing possibilities ahead of time.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Visionary’ correctly in sentences.

 Visionary Explained in Depth

-A complete and detailed guide to the word “Visionary” including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and practical guide to the word “Visionary”—including meaning, definition, usage examples, etymology, synonyms, and antonyms.
+If you’re writing an essay, describing leadership, or trying to sound natural when discussing ideas for the future, this page will help.

 Meanings of Visionary